senvang/hugo-website/content/about.md

 compile time.
 I also got interested in cyber security and started gaining knowledge on the [TryHackMe](https://www.tryhackme.com) platform.
 Here my TryHackMe badge: {{< thm_badge >}}

-I fell in love with Vietnam and live here.
+I fell in love with Vietnam so I live and work here.
 I also like photography, badminton and strong vietnamese coffee - lots of it.

 ---